Grasscutters/Cultivation/THEMES.md

 ## Writing your CSS

-You will want to use the DevTools to find what classes and IDs you are able to work with.
+You are welcome to use the DevTools to debug your theme, or view what properties an element has already, etc.

 Below are some small examples of what you can do: